UoMResearchIT/r-tidyverse-digital-humanities/_episodes/06-model-fitting.md

 >
 > Advanced:  Try adding a quadratic term to your model?
 Does this appear to improve the model fit? (in practice we would want to compare the models more formally).
 >
+> Having plotted the residuals, plot the model predictions and the data.
+If you made a model with a quadratic term, you might wish to compare the two models' predictions.
+The `var=` option of `add_predictions()` will let you override the default variable name of `pred`.
+>
 > > ## Solution 2:
 > >
 > > We can calculate model residuals using `add_residuals()`.
 By including this in a pipeline